Fumihiko Maki: Career

 In 2006, he was invited to join the judging panel for an international design competition for the new Gardens by the Bay in Singapore.
 Maki designed an extension building for the MIT Media Lab in Cambridge, Massachusetts, which was completed in 2009.

 After completing a $330 million expansion of the headquarters of the United Nations in Manhattan, Maki designed Tower 4 at the former World Trade Center site which opened in 2013.
 While it has criticized his 51 Astor Place project as "out of place," New York magazine called Tower 4 "pretty exquisite."

-Maki recently designed the London campus of the Aga Khan University along with a cultural centre as part of the King's Cross development project.
+Maki designed the London campus of the Aga Khan University along with a cultural centre as part of the King's Cross development project.
 This was Maki's first European projects and represented the third and fourth Aga Khan projects for Maki, who also designed the Delegation of the Ismaili Imamat in Ottawa and Aga Khan Museum in Toronto.
-He was also assigned by the Sonja & Reinhard Ernst Stiftung to design the Museum Reinhard Ernst in Wiesbaden, Germany, to display the foundations’ collection of abstract art.
+He was also assigned by the Sonja & Reinhard Ernst Stiftung to design the Museum Reinhard Ernst in Wiesbaden, Germany, to display the foundations' collection of abstract art.

+Maki's work was guided by philosophy, he always thought about it as the way a person could use the space, basing it on human experiences and spatial perception.
+According to Maki, light entering a space is a central point of the design, and is the driving force from every scale even in materiality choice.
+Maki also mentioned how light entering a space is very crucial, playing a role in the way people interact, and feel.
+He wrote, "naturally, patterns of light and shadow, earthy colors and textures, as well as the sound of water, when integrated into built environments, are imbued with a special poetic quality of their own.
+It follows that various poetic and architectonic principles, experienced simultaneously as related."